Woodlands around Barlings Barn

 Fliss and Terry hope that you love this ‘20 acres of heaven’ (as one of our guests put it) as much as they do.
 Please respect it by not smoking or lighting fires and by taking any rubbish back with you, JUST relax and enjoy!!!!

-Splendid self-catering for Groups of 25 guests with 13 bedrooms and 12 bathrooms to choose from.
+Splendid self-catering for Groups of 30 guests with 15 bedrooms and 13 bathrooms/shower rooms to choose from.
 Two kitchens, huge dining and lounge areas.
+Additional lounge and lounge diner for some peace and quiet!
 FREE EXCLUSIVE use of: heated indoor swimming pool, sauna, squash court (with table tennis and badminton), pool table, BBQ, fire pit, 20 acres ancient woodland, flower meadows, gurgling streams & bluebell wood.
-Sky Sports and Movies & free WiFi.
+Sky Sports, Sky Cinema, BT Sport and WiFi (plus 4G).
+We have a range of caterers offering the opportunity of a restaurant waitress service, drop off or hog roast/breakfast.

-- DINING ROOM SEATING UP TO 28 PEOPLE
+- DINING ROOM TABLE SEATING UP TO 30 PEOPLE

 - EXCLUSIVE USE OF HEATED INDOOR SWIMMING POOL - 80 degrees plus!